NeilCrosby/lifestream/README.markdown

 # Lifestream

 This code is currently used to generate [NeilCrosby.com][1].
-Over time it will become more generalised and able to be used by other people.
+Over time it will become more generalised and able to be used by other people (yeah, right).

 ## Generating a new index.php